BadaBoomi/data_science_training_projects/blog_project/blogpost.md

 ## Personal Assumptions
 For this hypothecial trip let us assume I wanted to travel to Seattle with my wife and three children (aged three, six and eight years).
 Within travel time we would like March, April or May next year.
 ## Goals Of Our Evalutions
 Within the data set we see that besides prices and ratings also the accomadation types are available.
 We have never been to Seattle before and we do not yet know in which area we want to stay there and what kind of property we would like.
-So we first want to get an overview there.
-When we are more certain about that - we will have a look at criterias to find out the best fitting date for our travel.
+So we first want to get an overview.
+When we are more certain about that we will have a look at criterias to find out the best fitting date for our travel.

 ## Question 1: Property Types Per Area
 Let us first see, what diffrent property types are offered within the corresponding neighbourhoods.

 <img src="./resources/property_types_per_neighbourhood.svg " alt="drawing" width="100%" heith="100%"/>

-When having a look at the distribution of property types in neighbourhoods we can see, some of them are dominated by appartments (i.e. Cascade, Downtown) others by houses (i.e. Central Area, Delridge).
-And there are also some neighbourhoods with more fancy accomodations like boats, yurts or treehouses (i.e. Interbay, Ballard, Queen Anne, West Seattle, Rainier Valley)
+When having a look at the distribution of property types in neighbourhoods we can see, some of them are dominated by appartments (i.e. Cascade, Downtown), others by houses (i.e. Central Area, Delridge).
+And there are also some neighbourhoods with more fancy accomodations like boats, yurts or treehouses (i.e. Interbay, Ballard, Queen Anne, West Seattle, Rainier Valley).
 ## Question 2: What about Prices
 Ok, nice to see what types of properties there are.
 But what about the prices?
 Can we have an overview of the average price of an accomodation of a property type per neighborhood?